Commercial Mortgage and Apartment Loan Refinance

 When is the best time to refinance a loan?

-The Discounted Cash Flow method is the traditional system used, which essentially compares the existing loan vs. the proposed loan on a Net Present Value basis.
+The Discounted Cash Flow method is the traditional system used, which essentially compares the existing mortgage vs. the proposed loan on a Net Present Value basis.

 Commercial Property Refinancing important factors: